Rajbandi/LiskSharp/README.md

 # Under development
 - Peer API facade.
 Currently it supports /peer/list, /peer/blocks, /peer/height.
-- DappMan, a dapp building library with or without git.
+- DappMan, a dapp manager library for building dapps with or without git.
-- DappManCli, a cross platform dapp command line to create, uupdate and remove dapps
+- DappManCli, a cross platform dapp command line to create, uupdate and remove dapps.

 #RoadMap